PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 	scanf("%i", &my_number);

-	// prints out `my_number`
+	// print out `my_number`
 	printf("Number = %i \n", my_number);
 }
 ```

 Compile this code with `make input`, then run it using `./input` , you should have the following.

-(shell)
+(shell example)
 ```
 ~/arrays-2$ ./input
 Type an integer:
 ```

 Type in a number, then hit enter.
-You shoudld then see something like this.
+You should then see something like this.

-(shell)
+(shell example)
 ```
 ~/arrays-2$ ./input
 Type an integer: 1678